h4fide/atv18/README.md

 ## Known Issues ⚠️

+- Buttons reversed (I have no time to fix it right now live with it :))
 - Limited features compared to planned final version
 - Animation requires a higher frequency (Hz) to appear more realistic
 - Some Parameters are not yet implemented

 ---